Left to My Own Devices: Background and composition

 Tennant called the song an exaggerated autobiography.
 He included a childhood reminiscence of being "in a world of my own at the back of the garden" playing with toy soldiers at his family home in Newcastle, although he actually pretended to be a Cavalier instead of "a Roundhead general" as in the song.
 The "party animal" on the phone was Tennant's friend Jon Savage.
-The line "It's not a crime" is from a Pet Shop Boys song of that name written in 1982 that was released in 2024.
-Trevor Horn was the source of the phrase "Debussy to a disco beat", which Tennant paired with Che Guevara "to combine revolution with beauty."
+The line "It's not a crime" is taken from a Pet Shop Boys song of the same name written in 1982 that was released in 2024.
+Trevor Horn was the source of the phrase "Debussy to a disco beat", which Tennant paired with Che Guevara "to combine revolution with beauty".

 Recording and release

 "Left to My Own Devices" was produced by Trevor Horn and Stephen Lipson.
 Lipson took the Pet Shop Boys' demo, which had a Motown sound, and added the popular house music influence of the time.
 The song opens with mezzo-soprano Sally Bradshaw singing the word "house".

 An orchestra was recorded at Abbey Road, arranged and conducted by Richard Niles.
 Pet Shop Boys had not worked with an orchestra before and they were initially taken aback by the arrangement; Lowe in particular felt it was too much.
 The arrangement was pared down, but they retained most of it on the track and continued to work with Niles on future projects.

 The album version includes a long outro in which fragments of the main song lyrics are cut into a different order, such as "Che Guevara's drinking tea".

 As with the other tracks on Introspective, it has a longer version on the album and was edited down to become more radio-friendly when released as a single.
 This is mainly due to Pet Shop Boys wanting to be different from other artists at the time.
 Tennant stated:

 It was quite exciting to plan the songs as long because we had been so disciplined at making four-minute pop singles, with the exception of "It's a Sin", which is five minutes.
 The idea also was to have an album where every track was a single.

+The "Disco" mix on the 12-inch and CD singles was made by Horn and Lipson along with Robin Hancock.
+Additional remixes of "Left to My Own Devices" were made by Frankie Knuckles and Shep Pettibone.